saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 ```
 Then, you can iterate over it using the `each` component or you can invoke a specific item using `${products[1]}` where the number inside the square brackets identifies the position of the item you want to reach out, starting from 0.

-Now, let's consider the example below and imagine we have the JSON payload stored in the `paylaod` variable:
+Now, let's consider the example below and imagine we have the JSON payload stored in the `payload` variable:

 ```json
 [